NiravReddi/start-up-investment-prediction-ML-/README.md

 it has been tweaked with "Auto-matic Backward elimination process"

 ------------------------------------------------------------data_set-------------------------------------------------------------------
-the file "Salary_Data.csv" t=is the file for supplied data set from the above provided web source.
+the file "50_startups.csv" named the file for supplied data set from the above provided web source.